protesilaos/hack-font-mod/README.md

    counterpart in newer releases of Hack.
 Italics and Bold italics still use the hooked version (the default).
 3. Add a `0` (zero) with a diamond-shaped mid dot from the alt-hack repo for the regular and italic variants.
-Bold and bold italics retain their default glyphs.
+Bold and bold italics use a dotted zero instead, also from the alt-hack repo.
 4. Change `f` (lower case F) to a knife variant for the bold and bold italic sets.
 Keep it as-is for regular and italics.